MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 });
 ```

-Once MetadataService is initialized, `verifyAttestationResponse()` and `verifyAssertionResponse()` will reference MDS metadata statements and error out if receive authenticator responses with unexpected values.
+Once `MetadataService` is initialized, `verifyAttestationResponse()` and `verifyAssertionResponse()` will reference MDS metadata statements and error out if they receive authenticator responses with unexpected values.